First-principles calculation of coherence length and penetration depth based on density functional theory for

 where $\Phi_0$ is the flux quantum.
-This approach yields $\lambda_\mathrm{L} = 40$~nm, again in good agreement with experimental values, demonstrating the internal consistency of the present method.
+This approach yields $\lambda_\mathrm{L} = 40$~nm, which remains in good agreement with experiment.
+While Eq.~(\ref{eq_lambda_peak}) relies on the Ginzburg--Landau approximation and therefore provides an approximate estimate, the overall agreement demonstrates the robustness of the present approach.

 We note that a particular strength of our framework is that $J_{\mathrm{dp}}$ is directly obtained from $\bar{\mathbf{j}}_{\rm sc}^{(\mathbf{Q})}$ without any further assumption.
-The depairing current is a theoretical upper maximum to achievable critical currents $J_{\mathrm{c}}$, as they crucially depend on sample geometry and defect densities~\cite{Tinkham1996,RevModPhys.34.667}.
+The depairing current constitutes the intrinsic upper bound for dissipationless current transport, whereas experimentally measured critical currents $J_{\mathrm{c}}$ are typically reduced by vortex motion, sample geometry, grain boundaries, and other forms of disorder or inhomogeneity~\cite{Tinkham1996,RevModPhys.34.667,Ruiz2026}.
+This distinction is particularly relevant in type-II superconductors, where vortex dynamics generally suppress $J_{\mathrm{c}}$ well below $J_{\mathrm{dp}}$~\cite{Blatter1994}.
 For Nb, we obtain $J_{\mathrm{dp}}=19\times10^7$\,A/cm$^2$ which is about 25 times larger than measured $J_{\mathrm{c}}=0.75\times10^7$\,A/cm$^2$ (see Table S2 in the Supplemental Material~\cite{SM}).

-We have applied the same procedure to the set of superconductors listed in Table~\ref{tab:results}.
-For superconductors with very low transition temperatures and small energy scales, such as Al, a quantitative estimation of $T_\mathrm{c}$ itself is inherently challenging, which in turn leads to deviations of the calculated coherence length from the experimental values.
-Nevertheless, the discrepancies remain within a factor of approximately two and do not constitute a serious limitation of the present approach.
-For all materials considered, the calculated coherence lengths and magnetic penetration depths show good agreement with available experimental data.
-In particular, the correct classification of each superconductor as type-I ($\xi/\lambda_{\mathrm{L}}>\sqrt{2}$) or type-II ($\xi/\lambda_{\mathrm{L}}<\sqrt{2}$) is quantitatively reproduced, highlighting the predictive capability of the present approach.